rleber/bun/doc/file_format/file_format.md

 imperfectly.
 Some salient features:

 - The Honeywell machine (known affectionately as the "'bun", as in "Honeybun") used 36 bit words.
-- The files store most signifcant bits first, and most significant bytes first
+- The files store most significant bits first, and most significant bytes first
-- There are at least three formats of archive:
+- There are at least four formats of archive:
-    text:    archives one text file
+    Type        Contents
-    huffman: archives one text file with compression by Huffman encoding
+    text        One text file
-    frozen:  archives a collection of files (much like modern tar or zip)
+    huffman     One text file with compression by Huffman encoding frozen      A collection of files (much like modern tar or zip) executable  A Honeywell executable file

 Because these formats are old and my understanding is imperfect, I make no warranty of the absolutely correctness of these notes.
 I encourage you to explore -- you may discover elements of the format which